- infections resulting from the mix of normal vaginal bacteria

 - pain in the pelvis or lower abdominal area

-- taking samples (cultures) from the cervix to test for infectious agents such aschlamydia and gonorrhea
+- taking samples (cultures) from the cervix to test for infectious agents such as chlamydia and gonococcus (causes gonorrhea)

 - removing a small amount of tissue (biopsy) from the lining of the uterus